microsoft/MCW-Analyzing-text-with-Azure-Machine-Learning-and-Cognitive-Services/Hands-on lab/HOL step-by step - Analyzing text with Azure Machine Learning and Cognitive Services.md

    > **Note**: Pay attention to the top of the notebook and check the TensorFlow library version.
 The TensorFlow version should be 2.2.0.

-### Task 2: Run Notebook - 04 Deploy Classifier Web Service
+### Task 2: Run notebook - 04 Deploy Classifier Web Service

 1. Within the `notebooks` folder, select the notebook named **04 Deploy Classifier Web Service.ipynb**.
 This opens the notebook so you can read and execute the code it contains.